thomasneff/CrashNSaneTrilogyLoadDetector/README.md

 Currently I'm working on improving the robustness of the tool, before I start working on the .asl script.
 I want to check if the tool works with videos of multiple runs, my own runs through remote play, all in varying quality.
 I want to remove, if possible, all wrongly detected load screens.

 As far as I can tell, the current version works ~99% of the time with the footage I tested.
 There are multiple instances in the NST where colors are very similar to "LOADING", which makes it difficult to be correct in all cases.

+If the tool works 100% consistently, I could also add auto-split functionality to the .asl script, by just splitting on the end of "LOADING", but not sure how necessary that is.

 # How to Track Issues:
 Please use the github issue tracking in this repository.
 If you find a wrong detection, please post at least the following information in the issue: